Carroll Roberson: Cashbox Magazine #1 Songs

-Television ministry
+YouTube channel

-Roberson has a weekly 30-minute television program called This Is Carroll Roberson, which is seen in millions of homes throughout the world on TV and YouTube.
-The television program features straightforward Bible preaching and gospel music accompanied by his wife Donna and is filmed in various outdoor venues in the United States.
-His YouTube Channel is replacing TV programs so you can watch anytime.
+Roberson has thousands of music videos and 30 minute Bible teachings which are seen in millions of homes throughout the world on TV and YouTube.
+The videos feature straightforward Bible preaching and gospel music accompanied by his wife Donna and is filmed in various outdoor venues in the United States.
+His YouTube Channel replaced traditional TV programs so you can watch anytime.

 Carroll has also received the Silver Award for over 100,000 subscribers on his YouTube Channel, which has resulted in millions of views around the world.
+His YouTube Channel now has over 200,000 subscribers.

 Holy Land tours

 Roberson has been hosting tours to Israel since 1993.
 He has also filmed several teaching DVDs in Israel.
 Visiting the homeland of Jesus has touched Roberson very deeply, and he regularly researches the scriptures from the Hebraic perspective.
 Much of his time is devoted to Jewish studies on Jesus as the Messiah.
 His trips to Israel have motivated him to focus on the life and ministry of Jesus the Messiah in the gospel accounts.
 Carroll believes the missing link in most religious circles is studying the scriptures from their original intent.